IDLabResearch/eu-op-vocab-feed/README.md

 The data processing workflow is built as an [RDF-Connect](https://rdf-connect.github.io/) pipeline that performs several data transformation steps, which include:

 - Raw vocabulary fetching over HTTP
-- SHACL-based change detection and semantic labeling with Activity Streams 2
+- Change detection and semantic labeling with Activity Streams 2
 - Fragmentation based on temporal constraints
-- Ingestion into a given data store system
+- Ingestion into a target data store system

-The publishing is done via an instance of the [ldes-server](github.com/rdf-connect/LDES-Solid-Server), which sits on top of the data store used by the RDF-Connect pipeline to write the data.
+The publishing is done via an instance of the [ldes-server](github.com/rdf-connect/ldes-server), which sits on top of the data store used by the RDF-Connect pipeline to write the data.

 ## System components and architecture